 After about 6 months following the treatment, take your pup to the vet for a follow-up test that will confirm that all heartworms have died.

-Pet insurance can cover costly treatments your dog might need throughout its life.
+Pet insurance can cover costly treatments your dog might need throughout its life - including a heartworm infection.
 When comparing pet insurance plans, do some research and talk with your vet about options they may offer, such as payment plans for vet bills.

-Pro Tip: Pet insurance can be a life-saver (and wallet-saver), but it does not cover pre-existing conditions, so it's important to enroll sooner rather than later (before any issues arise).
+Pro Tip: Pet insurance can be a life-saver (and wallet-saver), but it does not cover pre-existing conditions, so it's important to enroll sooner rather than later (before any heartworm infection arises).

 Wellness plans available as part of many pet insurance plans may even cover most of your annual heartworm preventative medication!